Da-Huang/Search-Engine/README.md

 Search-Engine
 =============
-This is a course project for Network Architecture @pku.
+This is a course project for Web-based Information Architecture @pku.